Bupenieks/TinyHFS/README.md

 # TinyHFS
-Hierarchical file system implemented for the Orbit Booster Pack in conjunction with the TM4C123GXL microcontroller.
+Hierarchical file system implemented on the Orbit Booster Pack, in conjunction with the TM4C123GXL microcontroller.
 The system has a UNIX-like command line UI accessed through the Serial (UART) interface.

 ## Hardware Components